top of page

 Written by: Gasilov Group Editorial Team

-Reviewed by: Rafael Rzayev, Partner – ESG Policy & Economic Sustainability
+Reviewed by: Rafael Rzayev, Partner, Policy & Green Economy

 Frequently Asked Questions (FAQ): Executives’ Top Questions on the 2025 CSRD Omnibus

-3. How much supplier data is still required if the value chain shield limits requests?
+How much supplier data is still required if the value chain cap limits requests?

-Large companies must still gather enough primary data to substantiate material topics.
-The shield’s purpose is to right-size requests, not eliminate them.
-Combine targeted supplier engagement with conservative estimation for residuals (European Commission Omnibus overview).
+Large companies must still gather enough data to substantiate material topics.
+The value chain cap allows undertakings with fewer than 1,000 employees to refuse requests beyond the VSME standard.
+The cap's purpose is to right-size requests and reduce the trickle-down burden, not eliminate supply chain data obligations.
+Combine targeted supplier engagement with conservative estimation for residuals, and document the method hierarchy clearly.

-No. Limited assurance remains the baseline.
-However, ESMA’s 2025 review showed that even limited assurance can lead to qualified opinions when evidence is weak.
-Strengthening documentation now will prevent escalation later (ESMA 2025 Fact Finding).
+No. The adopted Omnibus confirms limited assurance as the only standard.
+There is no planned transition to reasonable assurance.
+However, ESMA's 2025 review showed that even limited assurance can lead to qualified opinions when evidence is weak.
+Strengthening documentation now will prevent escalation later.

 Plan for alignment, not duplication.
-The SEC rule’s litigation pause means fewer federal mandates in the short term, while California’s SB 253 and 261 advance regional requirements for emissions and risk disclosure.
-Harmonize data architecture to accommodate both EU and U.S. frameworks (SEC release; Mayer Brown California update).
+The SEC rule's litigation pause means fewer federal mandates in the short term, while California's SB 253 moves forward with a first-year Scope 1 and 2 reporting deadline of 10 August 2026.
+SB 261 remains under a Ninth Circuit injunction with no confirmed alternate deadline.
+Harmonize data architecture to accommodate both EU and U.S. frameworks, particularly since ESRS climate disclosures, ISSB Standards, and California's SB 261 all reference or are compatible with the TCFD framework.